shakes76/PatternFlow/recognition/TBS-UNet_ISIC/README.md

 these issues.

 ## Usage
+The driver script is set up with all required calls in its main routine.
+With the below dependencies available simply call "python driver.py".
+The ISIC data must be in the path data/ISIC2018_... relative to driver.py.
 ### Dependencies
 Beyond standard python libraries, the model and its driver script require the following packages: